 - An item is shared

-For point two, it could be that something is jointly planned (Doodle/Date picker) or that you subscribe to a calendar (Calendly).
+For item two, it could be joint scheduling (Doodle/Date picker) or subscribing to a calendar (Calendly).
 In both cases, you will eventually receive an item to add to your calendar.

-And if you are scheduled somewhere, for school or work, you usually receive an item via public calendar or server.
+And if you are scheduled somewhere, for family, school or work, these items are usually in a fixed calendar or a shared calendar where you have a bit more freedom.

-Invitations sent once are an item sent to you or on a web page.
+Invitations that are shared are an item sent to you or posted on a web page.
 The request or event contains details such as the date, time, place and purpose of the meeting, and the recipient(s) can choose to accept or decline the invitation.

 You get these calendar items as soon as you participate in an event such as a concert, train or plane trip, course or meeting.
-For example, if you participate via Facebook or LinkedIn.
+For example, if you participate via Facebook, LinkedIn or Hopin.

 There are two variants of such an invitation.
 The first is an ICS file that you open and save locally, and the second is an invitation to Google Calendar.
-They are hard to tell apart because calendars are usually connected to a server again and so an ICS is the more sure thing.
+They are hard to tell apart, I wrote an articles on explaining the difference between ICS and Google invitations.

 Applications such as Doodle